rya-sge/access-denied/_posts/2022-10-31-proxy-contract-summary.md

 The majority of bug related to proxy concerns:

 - Storage collision between the proxy and the implementation contract
-- Storage collision between an implement and the new one when performing an upgrade
+- Storage collision between an implementation and the new one when performing an upgrade
 - Uninitialized implementation but the severity of this has reduced with the EIP-6780 (deactivate selfdestruct)

 [OpenZeppelin](https://www.openzeppelin.com) did a fantastic job of offering proper tools to manage and create proxy contracts.

 If you want to use a proxy architecture,  this article is a summary of the most important points to think about and check to build proxy contracts on Ethereum/EVM, with a focus on the OpenZeppelin library.
 For each topic, you can find more information by reading the provided links.

+The [Solidity interviews Questions](https://www.rareskills.io/post/solidity-interview-questions) by RareSkills contains also several questions related to proxy architecture.
+You can find my answers for them in two article:  [Medium](https://rya-sge.github.io/access-denied/2024/02/14/solidity-interview-question-rareskills/) and [Hard levels](https://rya-sge.github.io/access-denied/2024/03/04/solidity-interview-question-rareskills-hard/#proxy)